-In recent studies, the most commonly used method for evaluating anatomical spinal stenosis on imaging was dural sac cross-sectional area (DCSA)4,6-10).
-However, the correlation between DCSA and symptoms is still controversial.
-In addition, the measurement of DCSA is not easy in routine clinical settings; therefore, a well-defined and simple morphological classification for evaluating the severity of anatomical spinal stenosis would be useful.
+In recent studies, the most commonly used method for evaluating anatomical spinal stenosis on imaging was dural sac cross-sectional area (DCSA).4,6-10 However, the correlation between DCSA and symptoms is still controversial.
+In addition, the measurement of DCSA is not easy in the routine clinical setting; therefore, a well-defined and simple morphological classification for evaluating the severity of anatomical spinal stenosis would be useful.
 Moreover, DCSA is insufficient to evaluate nerve root impingement due to lateral recess stenosis (LRS), since DCSA does not include the lateral recess.
-LRS is most commonly caused by degenerative changes of the spine, such as facet joint osteoarthritis, ligamentum flavum hypertrophy, intervertebral disc degeneration, and endplate spurs^{2,11,12)}.
+LRS is most commonly caused by degenerative changes of the spine, such as facet joint osteoarthritis, ligamentum flavum hypertrophy, intervertebral disc degeneration, and endplate spurs.
 Therefore, central stenosis and LRS should be evaluated separately for anatomical spinal stenosis.
-Furthermore, there are other findings associated with anatomical spinal stenosis, such as the sedimentation sign and facet joint effusion (FJE), which are considered to be related to symptomatic LSS13-17).
-However, evidence for a correlation between clinical symptoms and anatomic stenosis on imaging is still insufficient.
-Since most previous studies were hospital-based and their control groups had diseases other than LSS, the results are unlikely to be generalizable.
-Therefore, there is a need for population-based studies with higher external validity.
-The main objective of this study was to evaluate the association between qualitative assessments of MRI axial images of the lumbar spine and symptomatic LSS in a community cohort.
+Furthermore, there are other findings associated with anatomical spinal stenosis, such as the sedimentation sign and facet joint effusion (FJE), which are considered to be related to symptomatic LSS.13-17 However, evidence for a correlation between clinical symptoms and anatomic stenosis on imaging is still insufficient.
+Since most of the previous studies were hospital-based and the control group had diseases other than LSS, the results are unlikely to be generalizable.
+Therefore, they need to be examined in population-based studies with higher external validity.
+The main objective of this study was to evaluate the association between qualitative imaging findings on MRI axial images of the lumbar spine and symptomatic LSS in the community.